Practicing Medicine Without a License – California Penal Code 2052

 With the high risk that medical treatment entails, California punishes those who practice medicine without a license very harshly.
-Under California Penal Code 2052, it is a crime for any person to practice, attempt to practice, or advertise practicing, any treatment of the sick including diagnosis, operation, or prescription for an ailment, blemish, deformity, disease, disfigurement, disorder, injury, or any other physical or mental condition without a valid certificate or authorization for doing so.1 Likewise, it is a crime to conspire with others to commit such acts under Penal Code 2052.2
+Under California Business & Professions Code 2052, it is a crime for any person to practice, attempt to practice, or advertise practicing, any treatment of the sick including diagnosis, operation, or prescription for an ailment, blemish, deformity, disease, disfigurement, disorder, injury, or any other physical or mental condition without a valid certificate or authorization for doing so.1 Likewise, it is a crime to conspire with others to commit such acts under California Business & Professions Code 2052.2

 Prosecution of Unauthorized Practice of Medicine

-In order for you to be convicted of violating Penal Code 2052, the prosecution must prove all of the following elements beyond a reasonable doubt:
+In order for you to be convicted of violating California Business & Professions Code 2052, the prosecution must prove all of the following elements beyond a reasonable doubt:

 - You practiced, attempted to practice, or advertised practicing any treatment of the sick in California; or